 Controlling Your Emotions

-What this ability to alter your thoughts and reactions does is it builds confidence, giving you the ability to cope.
+What this ability to alter your thoughts and reaction does is it builds confidence, giving you the ability to fit in.

 With practice, you can then control your emotional outbursts by turning those negatives into positives.